SamComber/spacv/README.md

     $ pip install

-Then build quick spatial cross-validation workflows as:
+Then build quick spatial cross-validation workflows with `sklearn` as:

 ```python
 import spacv